TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/05_lesson/project_canada.md

   ---
 #### Emphasize with students...

-#### BC Mathematics Computer Science 11 and BC ADST Computer Programming 11 Curriculum Competencies:  Computer Science and Mathematics
+#### BC Mathematics Computer Science 11:  Algorithms, Computational Thinking, Solving Problems

 Pathfinding is the job of finding the shortest (based on a weight or cost associated with each path segment) path between two points on a network graph.
 The weight or cost would be based on some criteria (such as distance, time, scenery).
-Pathfinding algorithms are used in many applications:  artificial intelligence, navigation, transportation, game design, virtual reality, etc.
+Pathfinding algorithms are used in many applications:  artificial intelligence, navigation, transportation, game design, virtual reality, etc.  Ask students to discuss possibible solutions and the reasoning behind them.
+Use graphs to visualize.

 As our networks become bigger, the steps for finding a good path are compuationally expensive.
 This is an ideal job for the computer!